ali-sdk/ali-oss/README.md

 parameters:

 - name {String} object name store on OSS
-- [file] {String|WriteStream} file path or WriteStream instance to store the content If `file` is null or ignore this parameter, function will return info contains `content` property.
+- [file] {String|WriteStream|Object} file path or WriteStream instance to store the content If `file` is null or ignore this parameter, function will return info contains `content` property.
+  If `file` is Object, it will be treated as options.
 - [options] {Object} optional parameters
   - [versionId] {String} the version id of history object
   - [timeout] {Number} the operation timeout